TheImagingSource/tiscamera/doc/pages/tutorial.rst

 Running without installation
 ----------------------------

-To integrate tiscamera into the system environment source the `env.sh` script located in the build directory.
+To integrate tiscamera into the system environment, source the `env.sh` script located in the build directory.
-It will adjust environment variables, so that gstreamer elements, etc can be found.
+It will adjust environment variables so that GStreamer elements, etc can be found.

 Verifying the installation
 ==========================

-To ensure that all libraries are correctly found execute one of the following commands after connecting the camera.
+To ensure that all libraries are correctly found, execute one of the following commands after connecting the camera.

 ``tcam-capture`` - The graphical example program that ships with tiscamera.